niyolu/DBMS/1-getting_started/exercise.md

    -c    Auto-Commit                               ON
 ```

-this can be altered via `db2 update command options using c <ON/OFF>` or `db2 <-c/+c>`
+this can be altered via `db2 update command options using c <ON/OFF>` or `db2 <-c/+c>`.

 ---

 # Questions

-did I list the connections in [13.](#13-what-are-the-five-alternatives-to-solve-the-problem-go-back-to-the-first-command-window-disconnect-from-sample-list-the-connections-how-many-connections-are-there-now) properly?
+- did I list the connections in [13.](#13-what-are-the-five-alternatives-to-solve-the-problem-go-back-to-the-first-command-window-disconnect-from-sample-list-the-connections-how-many-connections-are-there-now) properly?
+- where is part B?